appium/appium-espresso-driver/README.md

 The key difference between [UiAutomator2 Driver](https://github.com/appium/appium-uiautomator2-driver) and Espresso Driver is that UiAutomator2 is a black-box testing framework, and Espresso is a "grey-box" testing framework.
 The Espresso Driver itself is black-box (no internals of the code are exposed to the tester), but the Espresso framework itself has access to the internals of Android applications.
 This distinction has a few notable benefits.
 It can find elements that aren't rendered on the screen, it can identify elements by the Android View Tag and it makes use of [IdlingResource](https://developer.android.com/reference/android/support/test/espresso/IdlingResource) which blocks the framework from running commands until the UI thread is free.
 There is limited support to automate out of app areas using the mobile command [uiautomator](https://github.com/appium/appium-espresso-driver/blob/b2b0883ab088a131a47d88f6aeddd8ff5882087d/lib/commands/general.js#L188)

+## Jetpack compose dependencies

+Espresso driver [suppots Jetpack Compose](#jetpack-compose-support) by default while the gradle dependencies affect badly for the application under test in some cases.
+For example, the application under test does have the Jetpack Compose dependencies.
+Then. you can try out [no compose dependencies branch](https://github.com/appium/appium-espresso-driver/pull/879)).
+In Appium 2.0, the branc is available as `appium driver install --source=local /path/to/the/appium-espress-driver` with the `no-compose-deps` branch instead of npm installation.

 ## Requirements

 On top of standard Appium requirements Espresso driver also expects the following prerequisites: